Bylaws

 Section 1 – Voting

-Voting in elections of the Board and other matters at the annual meeting shall be in person or electronic voting only as long as those methods are in compliance with state law.
+Voting in elections of the officers and Councillors is conducted by online ballots.
+All other matters requiring voting by the members at any meeting of the Chapter shall be conducted in person or by electronic voting or other remote communication technology only as long as those methods are in compliance with state law.
 Proxy voting is not allowed.
 Write-in and absentee voting are not allowed.
-Voting in all matters at Board and Committee meetings is to be in-person only unless such meetings take place via conference call or other remote communication.

 Section 2 – Voting Results